viato115/iio-hyprland-nix/README.md

 # iio-hyprland
-A fork of okeri/iio-sway for Hyprland
+Fork of a fork of okeri/iio-sway for Hyprland

+**This fork rotates all Tablets and Touch Devices without the need to add them manually.**

 Listens to iio-sensor-proxy and automatically changes Hyprland output orientation